samuelrwabwera/signature/README.md

 ## Usage

 ![Data source](/assets/signatureImage.gif)
-- This a simple demo which shows the signature being drawn on the signature pad.
-- After the signature is drawn, it is then captured as an image and a reset button to return the canvas back to its original state appears.
+- After the signature is drawn, on clicking the save button, then the drawn signature is saved or in case the client wants to draw a better signature then he/she has to click the reset button and then the signature pad will be cleared for another signatured to be drawn.

 ### Appearance configuration
 ![Data source](/assets/Home.PNG)